-Storage

-3.DA.S.01 Demonstrate that different types of information are stored in different formats that have associated programs (e.g., documents open in a word processor) and different storage requirements.

-4.DA.S.01 Choose different storage locations (physical, shared, or cloud) based on the type of file, storage requirements (e.g., file size, availability, or available memory), and sharing requirements.

-5.DA.S.01 Justify the format and location for storing data based on sharing requirements and the type of information (e.g., images, videos, text).
+By end of Grade 5 3.DA.S.01 Demonstrate that 4.DA.S.01 Choose different st different types of information are locations (physical, shared, or storage 5.DA.S.01 Justify the format and location for storage 5.DA.S.01 Justify the format and location for Standard:stored in different formats that have associated programs (e.g., documents open in a word processor) and different storage requirements.based on the type of file, storage requirements (e.g., file size, ar or available memory), and sha requirements. or cloud)storing data based on sharing requirementsorageand the type of information (e.g., images,availability,videos, text).

-Clarification Statement: Data may be stored locally on a computer in the classroom, on a school network, or "in the cloud."
-Each location affects how easily the data may be shared and how secure, or not, it is.
+be shared and how secure, or not, it is.
 Different types of data such as photos or documents each have their own variety of file formats which affect file size and the number and types of programs that can access that data.
 Students should understand and be able to explain/justify why a particular location or format is appropriate for the data they are creating or using.